Hypercomics

 Q: Daniel Merlin Goodbrey provides a definition for ‘hypercomics’ in the exhibition programme, but I was wondering if you could provide your own definition of the term?

 I think the key to Hypercomics is their ability to branch off into multilinear yet interrelated storylines and push against the traditional constraints of the page format or panel layouts we’re used to.
 Comics have been defined for so long by their print incarnations, and even now most webcomics conform to individual ‘pages’ within the standard rectangular computer screen.
-Hypercomics explore where the medium might be heading next, especially with the growth of iPhones using these mobile phone plans, iPads and other Readers and the scope of greater interactivity.
+Hypercomics explore where the medium might be heading next, especially with the growth of iPhones, iPads and other Readers and the scope of greater interactivity.
 I’m convinced that there’s massive potential still to be unlocked in how we create and experience ‘the shapes of comics to come’.

 Q: How did the exhibition come about?
 How did you settle on the artists who exhibited?